jesusj0o/jesusj0o/README.md

 ## 🖥️🚀 Featured projects
 - 🩻👩🏼‍⚕️ **Anatomy 3D Platform** – Interactive platform with a 3D human anatomy model created in Blender and implemented using Three.js in React.
 Designed for medical students.
-  _Stack: React, Three.js, GSAP, Blender_, Nodejs
+  _Stack: React, Three.js, GSAP, Blender, Nodejs_

 - 📚 [Articles](https://buymeacoffee.com/jesusjo/hora-de-un-poco-de-color) – Writing on design decisions and UI experimentation for learning platforms.